Creative Ways to Attract Clients for Your Professional Organizing Business

 This page may contain links to Amazon.com or other sites from which I may receive commission on purchases you make after clicking on such links.
 Read my full Disclosure Policy

 When I interviewed Professional Organizer Business Coach Jen Obermeier last spring, she also sent me a great article about marketing your organizing business.
-Some of her recommendations would have been difficult to implement during lockdown, but now that things are re-opening, I think you’ll find it very useful.
+Some of her recommendations would have been difficult to implement during lockdown, but now that things are re-opening, I think you’ll find them very useful.

 Janet